blockchain-lab-um/masca/packages/docs/docs/masca/design.md

 ## Decentralized Identity Framework

 Using a framework is the best way to handle DIDs and VCs in the code.
-SSI Snap uses **[Veramo](https://veramo.io/)** for that purpose.
+Masca uses **[Veramo](https://veramo.io/)** for that purpose.
 Veramo is a performant and modular API for Verifiable Data and Decentralized Identity/SSI.
 It's a library that allows the creation and management of DIDs, VCs, and VPs and makes developers' lives working with them much easier.
 We highly encourage you to check their website!